DigiChanges/node-experience/README.md

 [Boilerplate Documentation](https://digichanges.github.io/nexp-docs)

+*NOTE*: The v1 it's deprecated and don't have support in the future.

 ## Quick Start

 We can run the project directly with docker compose and then bash where the basic commands to feed the database are located.